EndPointCorp/end-point-blog/2015/07/30/imgbi-secret-encrypted-image-sharing.html.md

 to ignore the warnings.

-That's about everything you need for the *frontend* part, so it's now time to take care of the API.
+That’s about everything you need for the *frontend* part, so it’s now time to take care of the API.

 ```nohighlight
 cd